DataDog/integrations-core/freshservice/README.md

 1. Login to [Freshservice][2] platform with your credentials.
 2. Click on your profile picture on the top right corner of your portal.
 3. Go to Profile settings Page.
-4. Your API key will be available below the change password section to your right.
+4. API key will be displayed on the right side section of the page.

 #### Freshservice Integration Configuration